 Today, let’s take a step back and focus on the basic things that we should really be doing instead.
 Not only because they matter, but because they’ll help us get ahead of everyone else who are still complicating their reach for success.

 When I hazily entered college, I wanted to become a lawyer.
 I wanted to be an intelligent and sexy woman winning case after case in a well-fitted suit.
 I wanted to be the modern day Harvey Specter.
 Except I’m much shorter, much less attractive, and not a fictional character on a popular television show.

 Right.
 So, that dream did not come true.

 So what did I end up doing in college?
 I honestly just screwed up a lot.
 Yeah, pretty much.
 I tried changing my major three times.
 Three whole times.
 And ended up keeping the major I came in with anyways.
 I’ve taken a bunch of classes I never actually needed and joined a ton of clubs that I never actually stayed active in.
 I dated douche bags, got crazy drunk, and woke up every weekend wondering why hangovers actually exist.

 But amongst all this screwup, all this crazy living of a girl in her 20s, I learned so much.
 I learned so much because I literally threw myself in front of a bus so many times that I eventually taught myself how to survive.
 And as a senior in college now, I want to offer advice to those who are still in college.
 To those who are just entering college.
 And to anyone who maybe just need a little guidance in their life.
-There’s three things that you absolutely need to do when you’re in college.
+There are three things every college student needs to do.